June 08 - 10:00

 Community Partnership Capital Programs Annual Report

-ACS2022-RCF-GEN-0012 - Citywide COMMITTEE RECOMMENDATIONS That Council: Receive for information the list of projects funded under delegated authority through the Community Partnership Minor Capital program in 2021 as detailed in Document 1; Approve in principle the list of 2022 Community Partnership Major Capital projects as detailed in Document 2 and within the Council approved program budget envelope; and Receive for information the status update of prior year Community Partnership Major Ca... (cont)
+ACS2022-RCF-GEN-0012 - Citywide COMMITTEE RECOMMENDATIONS That Council: Receive for information the list of projects funded under delegated authority through the Community Partnership Minor Capital program in 2021 as detailed in Document 1; Approve in principle the list of 2022 Community Partnership Major Capital projects as detailed in Document 2 and within the Council approved program budget envelope; and Receive for information the status update of prior year Community Partnership Major Capital projects previously approved in principle as detailed in Document 3.

 CRIME PREVENTION OTTAWA BOARD OF DIRECTORS NOMINATIONS